webpack/concord/README.md

 * all modules types must be supported by the module system.
 Adding new module types is difficult as all build systems must support the new module type.
   This means it's difficult to extend.
 * module authors must compile the modules when using other modules types than the supported ones.
-* it's a pacakge manager and has it's own registry
+* it's a package manager and has its own registry
   * you cannot use the module in node.js as it's installed in a separate folder, but you can publish the same module to both registries

 ### [webpack 1.x](http://webpack.github.io/)

 In a pre-app configuration file (webpack.config.js) you configure loaders for files.
 Modules that use different module types need to tell the app author to add the right loaders to the configuration file.
-A

 ``` javascript
 // webpack.config.js